 On the first film, Carter paired her expertise in cultural anthropology with an Afrofuturistic vision, blending traditional details of the African diaspora with cutting edge technology to create garments unlike anything seen on-screen before, along with a superhero suit fit for a king.
 Four words guided her approach to the 2018 film: Beautiful, positive, forward, and colorful.
 For the sequel, Carter says, "I didn't even have time to inspire in the same ways that I did on the first one."

 "We had more to do, four times as much!
-We introduced nine different superheroes," she says, attempting to lists them on her fingers: "Namor, Namora, Attuma, Midnight Angels, Riri, M'Baku — and everybody was going underwater.
-The Talokanils, that in itself was such a challenge, because I had so much to learn about the Mayan culture.
+We introduced nine different superheroes," she says, attempting to lists them on her fingers: "Namor, Namora, Attuma, Riri, Lord M'Baku, the Midnight Angels.
+The whole [Wakandan] Navy was new — and everybody was going underwater.
+The Talokanils" — new characters introduced into the franchise as ancient inhabitants of an underwater kingdom — "were such a challenge, because I had so much to learn about the Mayan culture.
 I had so much to learn about costumes in water.
-We were facing one deadline after the next."
+And we were facing one deadline after the next."

-In Wakanda Forever, the once-safeguarded nation of Wakanda faces outside threats following the death of King T'Challa (the late Chadwick Boseman).
-One such danger arrives on its shores from Talokan, an undersea kingdom descended from ancient Mayan civilizations, and its ruler, Namor (played by Tenoch Huerta).
+In Wakanda Forever, the once-safeguarded nation of Wakanda faces outside threats following the death of its king, T'Challa (the late Chadwick Boseman).
+One such danger arrives on its shores from Talokan, a submerged nation descended from ancient Aztec and Mayan civilizations, and its ruler, Namor (played by Tenoch Huerta).
 Bringing Namor to the screen required Carter to fuse the same level of historical research she's done on films like Malcolm X and Amistad with the fact that, in the comics, Namor the Sub-Mariner wears little more than green bikini briefs.

 "'What was Tenoch's approach to that?' is what you want to ask," deadpans Carter when asked about her approach to remaining faithful to the comics, "because he had to get that body right!
 We Zoomed with him in Mexico, and we sent a bunch of Speedos there — all different kinds of bathing suit trunks — and I was like, 'Try on all of these, see which one looks good.'
 And none of them did.
 So, we were like, 'We'll make him a pair.'
 And we did.
 We were very intentional about the length of the shorts.
 'A half inch up, or half inch down.'
 We were very intentional about where the belt hit.
 We don't want any muffin tops.
 We want to make sure that belt hits right.
 And it worked."

-Designing costumes for a superhero movie always requires certain allowances, whether for stunt work, certain CGI elements, or what have you.
-On Wakanda Forever, the fact that much of the movie's action takes place underwater proved to be Carter's biggest learning curve.
+Designing costumes for a superhero movie always requires certain allowances, whether for stunt work or CG elements that will be added in post.
+On Wakanda Forever, Carter's biggest learning curve proved to be the fact that much of the movie's action takes place underwater.